Episodios

 Más Menos

-The Infinite Inning is a journey to the past to understand the present using baseball as our time machine.
-Baseball, America's brighter mirror, often reflects, anticipates, and even mocks the stories we tell ourselves about our world today.
-Baseball Prospectus's Steven Goldman discusses the game’s present, past, and future with forays outside the foul lines to the culture at large.
-Expect history, politics, stats, and frequent Casey Stengel quotations.
+is a journey to the past to understand the present using baseball as our time machine.
+America's brighter mirror, baseball reflects, anticipates, and even mocks the stories we tell ourselves about our world today.
+Baseball Prospectus's Steven Goldman shares his obsessions: history from inside and outside of the game, politics, stats, and Casey Stengel quotations.
 Along the way, we'll try to solve the puzzle that is the Infinite Inning: How do you find the joy in life when you can’t get anybody out?

 Más Menos